 Peace Memorial Park

 At the Peace Memorial Park, you’ll get to see the belongings left behind by victims, their photos and other materials that reflect Hiroshima’s tragic history.
-Since 1996, it is listed as a UNESCO World Heritage Site and serves as a memorial to the people who were killed in the bombing.
+Since 1996, it has been listed as a UNESCO World Heritage Site and serves as a memorial to the people who were killed in the bombing.

 Miyajima Island